Automorphism groups of rigid affine surfaces: the identity component: Introduction

-\begin{itemize} \item A blowup of an NC-pair $(X,D)$ is called \textit{inner} if its center is a node of $D$.
-A blowdown is \textit{inner} if so is the inverse blowup.
+Let us indicate the main ingredients in the proof of Theorem \ref{intro-fin-dim}.~ \begin{itemize} \item It is well known that any birational transformation between smooth surfaces can be decomposed into a sequence of blowups and blowdowns.
+The theory of birational transformations of weighted graphs is parallel to that of birational transformations of NC-pairs, see Definition \ref{def:NC-pairs}. \item Namely, to every birational transformation of an NC-pair $(X,D)$ there corresponds a birational transformation of the dual graph $\Gamma(D)$ and vice versa, see Proposition \ref{def:repr} and Lemma \ref{lem:rel-min-pairs}. \item The group $\Aut(Y)$ of automorphisms of a normal affine surface $Y$ contains a $\Ga$-subgroup if and only if $Y$ admits a minimal NC-completion $(X,D)$ whose dual graph $\Gamma(D)$ has a tip of weight zero, see Proposition \ref{affine-fibration} and its proof. \item An extremal linear segment $S$ of a minimal weighted graph $\Gamma$ is non-admissible if and only if $S$ is birationally equivalent to a linear graph with a tip of weight zero, see e.g. \cite[Examples 2.11]{FKZ-graphs}. \item These results imply that $Y=X\setminus D$ is rigid if and only if the dual graph $\Gamma(D)$ contains no non-admissible extremal linear segment, see Corollary \ref{cor}. \item A blowup of an NC-pair $(X,D)$ is called \textit{inner} if its center is a node of $D$.
+A blowdown is \textit{inner} if it is the inverse of an inner blowup.
 A birational transformation is \textit{inner} if it is composed of inner blowups, inner blowdowns and isomorphisms, see Definitions \ref{def:inner}--\ref{def:inner-1}. \item Let $\Bir(X,D)$ stand for the subgroup of $\Bir(X)$ of birational transformations biregular on $Y=X\setminus D$.
 Then the inner birational transformations of $(X,D)$ form a subgroup of $\Bir(X,D)$ denoted $\Inn(X,D)$. \item Similar definitions can be applied for birational transformations of weighted graphs, see Definitions \ref{def:blowup} and \ref{def:inner1}.
-To every inner birational transformation of an NC-pair $(X,D)$ there corresponds a unique inner birational transformation of the dual graph $\Gamma(D)$ and vice versa, see Proposition \ref{def:repr}. \item If a minimal weighted graph $\Gamma$ is birationally rigid then any birational transformation of $\Gamma$ can be replaced by an inner birational transformation, see Proposition \ref{cor:graph}. \item Let $(X,D)$ be a minimal NC-completion of a rigid affine surface $Y$.
-Then the ind-group $\Aut^\0 (Y)=:\Bir^0(X,D)$ coincides with its closed ind-subgroup $\Inn^\0(X,D)$ of inner automorphisms, see Definitions \ref{def:inner}, \ref{def:inner-1} and Theorem \ref{th:bir=inn}. \item In turn, the identity component $\Inn^\0 (X,D)$ coincides with the affine algebraic subgroup $\Aut^{\0} (X,D)$, see Proposition \ref{prop:ind-sbgrp}. \item The absence of nontrivial unipotent subgroups forces $\Aut^{\0} (Y)=\Aut^{\0} (X,D)$ to be an algebraic torus. \end{itemize}
+To every inner birational transformation of an NC-pair $(X,D)$ there corresponds a unique inner birational transformation of the dual graph $\Gamma(D)$ and vice versa, see Proposition \ref{def:repr}. \item If a minimal weighted graph $\Gamma$ has only admissible extremal linear segments, then any birational transformation of $\Gamma$ can be replaced by an inner birational transformation, see Proposition \ref{cor:graph}.3. \item Let $(X,D)$ be a minimal NC-completion of a rigid affine surface $Y$.
+Then the identity component $\Aut^\0 (Y)=:\Bir^\0(X,D)$ of $\Aut (Y)$ coincides with the identity component $\Inn^\0(X,D)$ of the group of inner birational transformations of the pair, see Definitions \ref{def:inner}, \ref{def:inner-1} and Theorem \ref{th:bir=inn}. \item In turn, the identity component $\Inn^\0 (X,D)$ coincides with the affine algebraic subgroup $\Aut^{\0} (X,D)$, see Proposition \ref{prop:ind-sbgrp}. \item The absence of $\Ga$-subgroups forces the connected affine algebraic group $\Aut^{\0} (Y)=\Aut^{\0} (X,D)$ to be an algebraic torus. \end{itemize}